slubimav/aws-back/README.md

   to upload CSV with automatic CORS assignment to it (in addition to task 5)

-- uploading a CSV file with a list of products to the backed (to a specially created S3 Bucket - task-5-csv-uploaded)
+- uploading a CSV file with a list of products to the backet (specially created S3 Bucket - task-5-csv-uploaded)

 - upon loading the csv file exactly in the uploaded/ directory, it works parsing a file with data output to CloudWatch logs